Tis1201/data_fs04/src/lib/server/messaging/README.md

 ### Error Handling
 - If `senderConnectionId` is missing, the system will attempt to generate a fallback ID based on the connection protocol
 - All errors related to missing connection IDs are logged for debugging purposes
-- The SSE store includes retry logic for cases where the connection ID isn't immediately available
+- The MQTT client includes retry logic for cases where the connection isn't immediately available

 ## Contributing
 - Update message interfaces/types for new features.